-Rachel is former co-chair of Young Legal Aid Lawyers, a national group with around 2,500 members.
+Rachel is the former co-chair of Young Legal Aid Lawyers, a national group with over 3,500 members.
 During her time as co-chair, Rachel was jointly responsible for the strategic direction of the group and for co-ordinating its activities campaigning against legal aid cuts, promoting social mobility and protecting the interests of junior lawyers who believe in the importance of legally-aided work as a means of achieving social justice.

 Rachel has written regularly for Solicitors Journal and Legal Action magazine on access to justice and social mobility issues.